MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

 - Finally, check checkboxes ``Enable execution traces`` and ``Start execution traces automatically`` as shown in the picture below.
 - Rebuild your firmware with the new Java application version and it should fix the issue.

-You may only check the first checkbox when you know when you want to start the trace recording.

 .. figure:: images/sysview_app_traces.png
    :alt: Enable traces of the Java application.
    :align: center